Well, it’s time to settle this debate once and for all.

 6. Interface and User Experience

-Nevertheless, Bootcamp’s home page is much better laid out and organized, giving you a good visualization of exactly what you have to tackle and how much you’ve accomplished so far.
+Both home pages are well laid out and organized, giving you a good visualization of exactly what you have to tackle and how much you’ve accomplished so far.

 7. Crash Courses